Mmessiter/LockDownRadioControl/README.md

 ## Highlights
 Build your own radio controled system for flying R/C models.
 Learn about software, electronics, 3-D printing and building your own radio controlled system.

-## Safety precautions
+## Safety Precautions
-Flying radio controlled models can fun but it can also be dangerous and cause injury and or death.
+Flying radio controlled models can fun but it can also be dangerous and cause serious injury or death.
 Use extreme caution when bench testing and field flying.
-This project is supplied as-is and the user accepts full responsibility for its use and purpose.
-The project owner and its contributors accept no responsibility for the use or missuse of this build project.
+This project is supplied as-is and the user accepts full responsibility for its use and purpose. **Use at your own risk.** The project owner and its contributors accept no responsibility for the use or missuse of this build project no correspondence will be entered into.

 ## The skills you will learn
 **Software engineering** This project is written in C++ and a good understanding of general software and programming practices in C++ would be helpful.

-**Electronics** Learning electronics can be fun and this project will integrate your software skills with electronics.
-The LDRC radio uses the [ Teensy 4.1 Micro Controller](https://www.pjrc.com/store/teensy41_pins.html)
+**Electronics** Learning electronics can be fun and this project will integrate your software skills with your electronics skills.
+The LDRC radio uses the [ Teensy 4.1 Micro Controller](https://www.pjrc.com/store/teensy41_pins.html) and

 **3-D Printing**